 There is no Mixed American Life without pluralism.
 There is no pluralism without (im)migration.

-The 1964 Civil Rights act, pushed by Dr. Martin Luther King’s efforts, pushed change to U.S. immigration policy so that quotas are no longer based on race.
+The 1964 Civil Rights act, pushed by the civil rights movement and Dr. Martin Luther King, influenced a change to U.S. immigration policy so that quotas are no longer based on race.
 This explains why the graph above shows population diversity quickly expand after 1964.

 Title II of the 1964 Civil Rights act outlawed discrimination based on race, color, religion or national origin.